Contango Oil & Gas (NYSE:MCF) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Contango Oil & Gas (NYSE:MCF – Get Rating) in a research note issued to investors on Monday.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Contango Oil & Gas (NYSE:MCF – Get Rating) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the stock.

 - Get a free copy of the StockNews.com research report on Contango Oil & Gas (MCF)